a brief history

 Before taking his vows in the ordination ceremony, a new monk is instructed to “Live on alms food, to dress in burial shrouds, to live at the base of a tree, to take medicines pickled in fermented urine”, and these “Four Dependencies” together with four prohibitions (on harming, sexual relations, taking what is not given, and boasting of spiritual attainments), are sometimes cited as the most concise summary of the essence of what being a monk actually is.
 However, many these days seem to regard them as quaint historical irrelevancies.

-Even now that Thamkrabok has grown into a community of around 160 long-term monks, 40 nuns, and a large semi-transient population of laypeople, there is a strong culture of DIY, recycling and upcycling, fixing and mending, of brewing medicines (mostly from herbs, rather than urine, happily), and experimentation to find ways to live on what is there, rather than what must be brought or bought in – extracting pigments for paints and dyes from plants and minerals, for example, and creating efficient low-tech cultivating and composting systems.
+Even now that Thamkrabok has grown into a community of around 160 long-term monks, 40 nuns, and a large semi-transient population of laypeople, there is a strong culture of DIY, recycling and upcycling, fixing and mending, of brewing medicines (mostly from herbs, rather than urine, happily), and many other kinds of experimentation to find ways to live on what is there, rather than what must be brought or bought in – extracting pigments for paints and dyes from plants and minerals, for example, and creating efficient low-tech cultivating and composting systems.

-Renewable energy systems are planned to be introduced over the next few years to reduce the monastery’s electricity bills and carbon-footprint, and the Vice-Abbot is trying out ways to process waste plastics back into various usable fuels.
+Renewable energy systems are planned to be introduced over the next few years to reduce the monastery’s electricity bills and carbon-footprint, and the Vice-Abbot is currently trying out ways to process waste plastics back into various usable fuels.
 By keeping the support-costs of the monks low in these and many other ways, Thamkrabok is able to reduce the burden on its supporters.

-Ritual was reduced to a bare minimum.
+Ritual practice was reduced to a bare minimum.
 Thamkrabok does not give blessing ceremonies, or perform any chanting outside the monastery – no births, weddings, openings of new businesses, etc. – and it performs funerals only for community members and long-term supporters.
 This is in stark and deliberate contrast to another trend in modern mainstream Thai Buddhism, which makes such activities their central role in society, using these to collect revenues.

 Thamkrabok’s drug and alcohol addiction treatment centre, known as “The Hay” has existed since the early 1960s, although it would be hard to say precisely when it came into existence, owing to the unusual and unplanned circumstances which brought it into being.

 Prior to taking the robe, Luang Por Chamroon had worked as a policeman in Bangkok, which gave him a wide circle of acquaintance with a wide variety of characters.
-One day an unnamed man came to find him at Thamkrabok and asked to stay while he sweated out his opium habit.
+One day an unnamed man came to find him at Thamkrabok and requested to stay while he sweated out his opium habit.
 After some hesitation, Luang Por agreed, gave him a place to sleep, and got on with his activities, while periodically checking on the withdrawing addict, and pondering whether there was anything more he could do to help, but not really coming up with anything he found satisfactory.

 Nevertheless, after twelve days, the former addict announced that he was well enough to return home, and left with copious thanks.
 Back in Bangkok, he told two friends of his, who duly turned up at Thamkrabok, and Luang Por again accommodated them.
 For context: at this time Thailand was ruled by a military junta that announced a crackdown on opium smoking, with draconian punishments for users as well as dealers, but providing no assistance to addicts who wished to quit, and soon extra-judicial killings began to be carried out by the authorities.
 By word-of-mouth, the trickle of desperate addicts quickly became a constant stream, and then a flood.